Kansas State University

 Manhattan, KS 66506-5506

-Growing up as a self-described “hybrid farm-kid,” Kim Williams was raised in Great Bend, Kansas, but assisted her family on her grandparents’ farm.
-She graduated from Kansas State University (KSU) with her B. S. in Horticulture in 1988, then completed graduate work at North Carolina State University in 1995, earning M.S. and Ph.D. degrees with Dr. Paul Nelson.
+Growing up as a self-described “hybrid farm-kid,” Kim Williams was raised in Great Bend, Kan., but assisted her family on her grandparents’ farm.
+She graduated from Kansas State University with her Bachelor of Science in horticulture in 1988, then completed graduate work at North Carolina State University in 1995, earning Master of Science and doctorate degrees.

 Williams’ first position was as an assistant professor at the University of Illinois until 1997 when she returned to KSU as a member of the faculty.
 She has a 60 percent teaching and 40 percent research appointment, and she was promoted to the rank of professor in 2006.
 In 2010, she was recognized as University Distinguished Teaching Scholar.